Come Over When You're Sober, Pt. 1

 Come Over When You're Sober, Pt.
 1 (often shortened to COWYS Pt.
-1), is the debut studio album by American recording artist Lil Peep and the only album to be released during his lifetime.
+1), is the debut studio album by American rapper Lil Peep and the only album to be released during his lifetime.
 It was released on August 15, 2017, by AUTNMY via AWAL.
 The album was supported by four singles: "Benz Truck (гелик)", "The Brightside", "Awful Things" and "Save That Shit".
 Lil Peep died exactly three months after the album's release.

 Following Lil Peep's death, Come Over When You're Sober, Pt.
 1 peaked at number 38 on the US Billboard 200.

 Background

-In 2017, Lil Peep had decided to leave his home in Los Angeles, California.
-The primary option was his home-town of Long Beach, New York but instead Peep opted to move to London, England, using his Swedish citizenship and passport to stay.
-In London, Peep's management, First Access Entertainment, who he had been signed with since August 2016 helped Peep set up with a home and studio.
+In 2017, Lil Peep left Los Angeles, California.
+He considered moving to his home-town of Long Beach, New York but instead opted for London, England, using his Swedish citizenship and passport to stay.
+In London, Peep's management, First Access Entertainment, who he had been signed with since August 2016 set the artist up with a home and studio.

 Recording

-The opportunity gave Peep his first opportunity to record in a studio and was the first time he collaborated outside of his immediate circle.
+This album marked Peep's first studio recording session and his first collaboration outside of his immediate circle.
 He began working with Rob Cavallo and eventually, Astasio, a member of the Invisible Men songwriting and production trio.
 Peep used to record on his microphone at home as well as at the studio, the $800 microphone being bought with his own money.